toege/java-tdd-oop-concrete-dependency-injection/README.md

 ## Extension

-Refactor the classes and any tests that use them so that they exhibit encapsulation and abstraction more fully.
+Refactor the classes and any tests that use them so that they exhibit encapsulation and abstraction more fully and add any other improvements that you can think of.

 ## Next Steps